bugsbugsbux/notes-on-nix/notes-on-nix.md

 with using the `import` keyword to load a file!

 An option is called by the name used when it was declared in a module's "options" field.
-Usually this is an attribute path consisting of option-category (just a convention), name (as used in in `<nixpkgs/pkgs/top-level/all-packages.nix>`) of the package it comes from, and specific name.
+Often this is an attribute path consisting of option-category (just a convention, see: <https://mynixos.com/options>), name (as used in in `<nixpkgs/pkgs/top-level/all-packages.nix>`) of the package it comes from, and specific name.
 When accessing an option's final definition or its declaration, this attribute path is used to index the module's `config` or `options` argument.

 Depending on whether an option has a default value, **not defining it** may be an error nor not.